(Woodwind (3, 3, 2+Cb.Cl, 2+Cbsn) / brass (4, 3, 2+B.Tbn, 1) / timp / perc (I) / strings (188.8.131.52.7) 12'20

-Commissioned and set to be premiered by the wonderful Auckland Philharmonia Orchestra on 29 September 2022.
+Commissioned by the Auckland Philharmonia Orchestra and the Christchurch Symphony Orchestra, and set to be premiered by Auckland Philharmonia Orchestra on 29 September 2022.

 I wrote White Horses thinking about the mystery of Viva Waud Farmar, a WWI nurse and one of the first female pilots in New Zealand, who trained for her pilot’s license with the Marlborough Aero Club in 1930-31.

 In 1937, Farmar leapt without warning from a biplane above the Cook Strait.
 The pilot with whom she had been flying, A E Willis, circled the plane down after her and saw her hit the sea.
 He later told reporters that, “She hit the sea sometime before I could get down but I could see perfectly and she just went in and disappeared.
 The sea was pretty rough, with white horses everywhere.”